-DAVID GREENBERG is a professor of History and of Journalism & Media Studies at Rutgers University, New Brunswick, and a frequent commentator in the national news media on contemporary politics and public affairs.
+DAVID GREENBERG is distinguished professor of History and of Journalism & Media Studies at Rutgers University and a frequent commentator in the national news media on contemporary politics and public affairs.
 He specializes in American political and cultural history.
 His most recent book, John Lewis: A Life (Simon & Schuster, 2024), a biography of the civil rights hero and congressman, has been called “panoramic and richly insightful” by Brent Staples in the New York Times Book Review, and a book that “sets a new standard” for political biography.
+It was a finalist for the Pulitzer Prize in Biography and won the Malcolm and Muriel Bell Award for the best book in Georgia history from the Georgia Historical Association.

 Prof. Greenberg’s first book, Nixon’s Shadow: The History of an Image (W.W.
 Norton, 2003) won the Washington Monthly Annual Political Book Award, the American Journalism History Award, and Columbia University’s Bancroft Dissertation Award.
 Calvin Coolidge (Henry Holt), a biography for the American Presidents Series, was published in December 2006 and appeared on the Washington Post’s list of best books of 2007.
 Presidential Doodles (Basic Books, 2006) was widely reviewed and featured on CNN, NPR’s “All Things Considered,” and CBS’s “Sunday Morning.”
 Republic of Spin: An Inside History of the American Presidency (W.W.
 Norton, 2016) examines the rise of the White House spin machine, from the Progressive Era to the present day, and the debates that Americans have waged over its implications for democracy.
 The book won multiple awards, including the Goldsmith Book Prize from the Kennedy School of Government at Harvard University.